NormB/colima-services/wiki/Debugging-Techniques.md

 ## Overview

 Systematic debugging is essential for identifying and resolving issues in containerized environments.
-This guide provides comprehensive debugging techniques for all Colima Services components.
+This guide provides comprehensive debugging techniques for all DevStack Core components.

 ## Debugging Philosophy